mongodb/laravel-mongodb/README.md

 In this new major release which supports the new MongoDB PHP extension, we also moved the location of the Model class and replaced the MySQL model class with a trait.

-Please change all `Jenssegers\Mongodb\Model` references to `Jenssegers\Mongodb\Eloquent\Model` either at the top of your model files, or your registered alias.
+Please change all `Jenssegers\Mongodb\Model` references to `Jenssegers\Mongodb\Eloquent\Model` either at the top of your model files or your registered alias.

 ```php
 use Jenssegers\Mongodb\Eloquent\Model;